 Everlasting kale should be grown by all gardeners, if only because it will help save our eyes from macular degeneration and cataracts; it's all about a phytochemical called lutein[1].

 Many folk have a serious dislike for kale and it’s not entirely surprising; unless the leaves are young and freshly-picked, they are not very appetising.
-Nevertheless, for those who have an aversion to doctors poking sharp instruments into their eyes, it is the richest source of lutein; that phytochemical found exclusively in the macula.
+Nevertheless, for those who have an aversion to doctors poking sharp instruments into their eyes, it is the richest source of lutein; a phytochemical found exclusively in the macula.
 For that reason alone, we should eat it every single day.

-"Super foods offer high levels of desirable compounds and are linked to the prevention of a disease; or are believed to offer several simultaneous health benefits beyond their nutritional value.”
+"Super foods offer high levels of desirable compounds and are linked to the prevention of disease; or are believed to offer several simultaneous health benefits beyond their nutritional value.”

 Kale provides many other benefits besides a high level of protection against age-onset blindness.